pspegel/falcor-playground/README.md

 - `target` is set high to leave most of the work to Babel.
 - `moduleResolution` is set to **node** to look in `node_modules` first for non-relative imports.
 This is the modern way of resolving modules.
-- `allowJs`allows TypeScript to process .js files.
+- `allowJs` allows TypeScript to process .js files.
 This is required to resolve the HMR client.
 - `noEmit` leaves the transformation of files to Babel.
 - `esModuleInterop` treat ES5 (old school) modules as default imports.
 - `jsx` must be enabled to use JSX syntax in TypeScript files.
 - `allowSyntheticDefaultImports` must be enabled to avoid a lot of `import * as` in TypeScript.
+- `baseUrl` allows us to reference both client and server side code in development scripts.
+- `paths` allows us to declare path aliases for non-relative imports.
+- `exclude` tells the TypeScript compiler not to touch node_modules (since they should be compatible already).

 ### Webpack